linnaeushuang/dash/README.md

 dash
 ========

+This program is my backelor's degree program based on djvergad/dash.

+Multi-DASH streaming behavior analysis and optimization beased on Reinforcement Learning.

 An MPEG/DASH client-server [ns3](https://www.nsnam.org/) module for simulating rate adaptation algorithms over HTTP/TCP.

 This module was built for generating the simulation results in the following papers: